-Actions Supports Difficulty Plan and design for zero or decreasing motor vehicle trip growth and positive growth in other modes for trip forecasting for street projects where the City is the primary implementer.
+Actions Supports Difficulty ACTION 3.1 2020-2023 (YEARS 0-3); ON-GOING Plan and design for zero or decreasing motor vehicle trip growth and positive growth in other modes for trip forecasting for street projects where the City is the primary implementer.
 Work with project partners to encourage this approach in project planning when the City is a partner versus a lead.
-Climate, Mobility Medium DO ACTION 3.2 Discontinue the use of vehicular level of service except where necessary to meet funding, legislative or other jurisdictional requirements.
-See walking Action 2.5 Mobility Medium ACTION 3.3 Advocate to use potential for mode shift and non-motorized counts as evaluation measures in Regional Solicitation applications.
-Mobility, Active partnerships Medium
+Climate, Mobility Medium ACTION 3.2 2020-2023 (YEARS 0-3); ON-GOING Discontinue the use of vehicular level of service except where necessary to meet funding, legislative or other jurisdictional requirements.
+See Walking Action 2.7 Mobility Medium ACTION 3.3 2020-2023 (YEARS 0-3) Advocate to use potential for mode shift and non-motorized counts as evaluation measures in Regional Solicitation applications.
+Mobility, Active partnerships Medium ACTION 3.4 2024-2027 (YEARS 4-7) Update the City's assessment policy for street projects to better reflect City policies on complete streets and equity.
+Equity, Prosperity, Mobility High ACTION 3.5 2020-2023 (YEARS 0-3); ON-GOING Oppose freeway expansion within the city, to not repeat the historic harm it has caused in dividing communities and creating barriers, particularly for poorer neighborhoods and in communities of color.
+Climate, Safety, Equity, Prosperity, Mobility Medium